rubyreferences/rubyref/book/builtin/concurrency-parallelism.md

 The first way is by using the class method ::stop, to put the current running thread to sleep and schedule the execution of another thread.

-Once a thread is asleep, you can use the instance method #wakeup to mark your thread as eligible for scheduling.
+Once a thread is asleep, you can use the instance method `#wakeup` to mark your thread as eligible for scheduling.

 You can also try ::pass, which attempts to pass execution to another thread but is dependent on the OS whether a running thread will switch or not.
-The same goes for #priority, which lets you hint to the thread scheduler which threads you want to take precedence when passing execution.
+The same goes for `#priority`, which lets you hint to the thread scheduler which threads you want to take precedence when passing execution.
 This method is also dependent on the OS and may be ignored on some platforms.